Meet Our Staff

 Owner

-Dr. Amy Swain went to the University of Minnesota where, after working with chinchillas in a hearing research lab, she decide on her career path.
-Now with over 25 years of experience, she is confident she can help you hear better.
+Dr. Amy Swain went to the University of Minnesota where; after working with chinchillas in a hearing research lab, she decided on her career path.
+Now with over 35 years of experience, she is confident she can help you hear better.
 Dr. Swain specializes in hearing aids and hearing testing and takes great pride in helping her patients with all of their hearing needs.

 More About Dr. Swain